 For many in recovery from drug and alcohol addiction, it isn’t a question of whether relapse will occur but when.
-Not that anyone goes into drug rehab believing he or she will slip, but the reality is that many ultimately do.
+Not that anyone goes into drug rehab believing they will slip, but the reality is that many ultimately do.
 One point that recovery experts stress repeatedly, however, is that relapse does not mean failure.
 It only means there’s more work to be done to maintain sobriety.
-That’s where the newly recovered — and those who love him or her — can benefit from having a rock-solid strategy for dealing with relapse.
+That’s where the newly recovered — and those who love him or her — need strategies to know how to deal with relapse.

 It always helps to have a plan.
-Whether this is your first time sober and you’re eager to know what to do to keep from relapsing or you’ve been down this road before and have not always been so confident about your abilities to withstand temptation once the triggers and urges strike, having a plan on hand can go a long way toward giving you the reassurance you need to prepare for what may happen.
+Maybe this is your first time sober and you’re eager to know what to do to keep from relapsing.
+Or perhaps you’ve been down this road before and have not always withstood temptation and triggers well.
+Either way, having a plan on hand can make facing a relapse less overwhelming or shame-filled.

 Get help.
 When you recognize the signs or feel yourself starting to slip, make it a point to get help right away.
 The situation won’t go away on its own.
 You need to be proactive.